Skip to main content

 Call During Business Hours For:

-• Mild to moderate pain not controlled by prescribed medication
+• Mild to moderate pain that is not controlled by the medication you were given

-• Sensitivity that worsens instead of improving after 2 weeks
+• Sensitivity that gets worse instead of improving after 2 weeks

-• Temporary crown or filling that falls out or feels loose
+• A temporary crown or filling that falls out or feels loose

 • Sutures that fall out earlier than expected

-• Persistent bad taste or odor from the surgical site
+• A bad taste or odor that keeps coming from the surgical site

-• Any concerns or questions about your recovery
+• Any questions or concerns about your recovery

-• Mild to moderate pain that gradually improves each day
+• Mild to moderate pain that gets a little better each day

-• Swelling that peaks at 48–72 hours then gradually subsides
+• Swelling that peaks at 48 to 72 hours and then slowly goes down

-• Minor oozing or blood-tinged saliva for 24–48 hours
+• Minor oozing or blood-tinged saliva for 24 to 48 hours

 • Bruising around the surgical site (looks worse than it feels)